Best OBS Studio Settings for Live Streaming [2024 Update]

 Best OBS Settings for Streaming Audio and Video

 Your encoder is responsible for the audio output quality recorded from multiple sources: your external microphone and audio track.
-It also ensures the video output quality of your live streams is as high as possible, depending on the CPU usage preset.
+It also ensures the video output quality of your live streams is as high as possible, depending on the OBS CPU usage preset.

-Here are a few of the best OBS settings for streaming audio and video content, including the bitrate settings.
+Here are a few of the best OBS settings for live streaming audio and video content, including the bitrate settings.

 1. OVP-Specific Setting Requirements